TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/$SUPER readme.txt

 Visualize Sortie.
 If a unit is not selected in battle prep, their name and charchip will be grayed out in Manage Items.
  1. R-visualize-sortie.js

+Flash White On Hit.
+Modified from a Claris plugin.
+Units will briefly flash white when taking damage in Easy Battle (=animations off).
+ 1. CL-R-flash-white.js

+Always Show Dialogue Arrow.
+Normally, a "proceed" arrow won't show on the final line of dialogue, which this plugin changes.
+ 1. R-dialogue-arrow-always.js

 The plugins don't rely on each other, so you can pick and choose at your leisure, or use them all.
 This collection is just to keep all of these enhancements together.